 Picture this: You’re at the grocery store and you’ve just finished checking out.
-The cashier neatly bagged up all your groceries and you’re heading toward the exit, four heavy paper bags in hand.
+The cashier neatly bagged up your groceries and you’re heading toward the exit, four heavy bags in hand.
 You approach the large glass door and… nothing happens.
 Wait, why didn’t the door automatically open for you?

 Automatic doors are so common that you probably can’t imagine a world where you have to physically open the door at the grocery store.
 Developed over the last several decades, automatic doors have empowered us to create hands-free entrances and exits.

-- How do automatic doors work
+- How do automatic doors work?

-- How does a sensor make the door open
+- How does a sensor make the door open?

 - Benefits of automatic doors

-- How do automatic doors enable touchless entry
+- How do automatic doors enable touchless entry?

 How do automatic doors work?

 Automatic doors require a sensor that detects when the door needs to open.
-When the sensor detects a cue, it sends a signal to the door operating mechanism.
+When the sensor detects a cue, it then sends a signal to the door operating mechanism.
 After receiving that signal, the mechanism opens the door.

 Three of the most common types of automatic door sensors include: